whitecube/lingua/README.md

 The **default format** is set to `name`, this means you can use Lingua instances as strings and the `toName()` method will be called out of the box.

-Available formats are:

-- `name`
-- `native`
-- other formats are coming soon.
+Available formats are: `name`, `native`.
+Other formats are coming soon.

 ```php
 use WhiteCube\Lingua\Service as Lingua;